awslabs/graphstorm/docs/source/api/references/graphstorm.eval.rst

     Metrics <eval_metrics>` section.

-    If users want to implement customized evaluators or evaluation methods, a best practice is to extend the base evaluator, i.e., the ``GSgnnBaseEvaluator``, and the corresponding evaluation interfaces, e.g., ``GSgnnPredictionEvalInterface`` for prediction evaluation, and ``GSgnnLPRankingEvalInterface`` for ranking based link prediction evaluation, and then implement the abstract methods defined in those interface classes.
+    If users want to implement customized evaluators or evaluation methods, a best practice is to extend the base evaluator, i.e., ``GSgnnBaseEvaluator``, and the corresponding evaluation interfaces, e.g., ``GSgnnPredictionEvalInterface`` for prediction evaluation, and ``GSgnnLPRankingEvalInterface`` for ranking based link prediction evaluation, and then implement the abstract methods defined in those interface classes.